From the Student Handbook (see pages 19-20):

-- Santa Clara University seeks to respect each person’s dignity and desire for personal growth and accomplishment, and is committed to achieving equal educational and employment opportunities for qualified persons with disabilities.
-No qualified person with a disability shall be excluded from participating in any University program, nor be denied benefits of any University program, or otherwise be subject to discrimination.
+- Santa Clara University seeks to respect each person’s dignity and desire for personal growth and accomplishment, and is committed to ensuring that enrolled students with disabilities be given equal opportunity for full participation in all programs without discrimination based on disability.
 The University will make every reasonable effort to remove existing barriers, whether physical, programmatic, or attitudinal, and to ensure that new barriers are not erected.
-Santa Clara University is committed to providing access for qualified students with disabilities, faculty, staff, and visitors to University programs.
-This policy is in line with the University’s non-discrimination policy, which applies to all qualified participants with disabilities in employment, access to facilities, student programs, activities, and services.
+Santa Clara University is committed to providing access for qualified students with disabilities to University programs.
+This policy is in line with the University’s nondiscrimination policy, which applies to all qualified participants with disabilities in employment, access to facilities, student programs, activities, and services.

 Access Policy Statement on Marketing